the-useless-one/allyourbase/content/posts/sans-christmas-challenge-2016.rst

 * A power cord

 We now have a full Cranberry Pi system.
-The only missing part is given by the elf Holly Evergreen: a Cranbian image, which we can use to boot on our Cranberry Pi.
+The only missing part is given by the elf Holly Evergreen: a `Cranbian image <https://www.northpolewonderland.com/cranbian.img.zip>`__, which we can use to boot on our Cranberry Pi.

 However, in order to use our CranPi, we need the password to open a user session.
 Luckily, `this tutorial <https://pen-testing.sans.org/blog/2016/12/07/mount-a-raspberry-pi-file-system-image>`__